 - Call the healthdirect helpline on 1800 022 222 to speak to a registered nurse who can provide advice when you’re not sure what to do — whether you should see a local GP, manage the condition at home, or go to an emergency department, available 24 hours a day, seven days a week.

 - Call the Older Persons COVID-19 Support Line on 1800 171 866.
 The Support Line provides information, support and connection to Older Australians. their families, friends and carers.
 The free service is available Monday to Friday, 8.30am – 6pm.

 The healthdirect website includes the following information and tools:

-- Specific information on the new COVID-19, including symptoms, spread, rate of infection, diagnosis and treatment.
+- Specific information on COVID-19, including symptoms, spread, rate of infection, diagnosis and treatment.

-- healthdirect Symptom Checker guides you to the appropriate healthcare action and updated with information on COVID-19.
+- healthdirect Symptom Checker guides you to the appropriate healthcare action and updates you with information on COVID-19.
 This is also available on the healthdirect app.

 - healthdirect provides information on isolation and how to self-isolate during COVID-19.

-The Australian Government has started an official WhatsApp channel with the information you need to know about coronavirus (COVID-19).
+The Australian Government has started an official WhatsApp channel with the information you need to know about COVID-19.